-Through yoga and self-reflection, I realized my own toxicity during college.
+Using yoga and self-reflection, I realized my own toxicity during college.
 I finally acknowledged how selfish I was and how hard I was making the lives of others.
-The next step was finding the cause—a journey through which yoga and self-reflection were also crucial tools—and eventually realized I had been suffering internally and ignoring it all this time.
-As soon as I recognized my own issues, I vowed to change, and I’ve been on the journey to become a whole, healthy, loving person ever since.
+As soon as I recognized my own issues, I vowed to change, and I've been on the journey to become a whole, healthy, loving person ever since.

 What does being a "toxic person" look like?

 My toxicity exhibited itself through backhanded compliments and attention-seeking behavior.
 I flirted with boys who had girlfriends, lashed out when a friend didn't want to hang out with me, and partied way too much.
 I was an extreme friend—I'd hate you one minute and love you the next.
 I only saw black and white, never gray.
 Although people said I was a "fun drunk," I knew I drank excessively because it helped me feel more confident.
 I knew I had to make amends.

 Here are the five strategies that helped me overcome my toxicity: